gustavodido/gustavodido.github.io/index.md

 ## My User Guide

-First impressions, judgments and assumptions are made within the first seconds or minutes when meeting someone new.
+First impressions, judgments, and assumptions are made within the first seconds or minutes when meeting someone new.
 If you add to that knowing someone, it can take much more time.
 This is my motivation behind this page, to help in this process.

 ### Values

 There are some things intrinsic in my personality:

 - **Transparency**: you can expect transparency in our working relationship.
 I will be honest about expectations and how things are going regardless of our positions.
 If there are certainties or risks, they will be shared.
-- **Work-centered**: I learnt very early that I will be working 1/5 or 1/6 of my life, then I must be investing this time and not wasting this time.
+- **Work-centered**: I learned very early that I will be working 1/5 or 1/6 of my life, then I must be investing this time and not wasting this time.
 - **Trust over control**: if you have good and competent people aligned with your culture, you should _truly_ empower and trust them.
 - **Action-orientation**: I will just do it, risk and cost/benefit evaluation are part of my thought process, but I will not avoid doing things because of _comfortability_.
-- **Organization**: I work in an organizational way.
+- **Organization**: I work organizationally.
 I have a personal backlog where I put everything that I must do from a professional and personal perspective.
 I also work with a prioritization matrix driving the urgency and importance of everything that I need to do.

 ### Communication

 Usually, more introvert people have challenges when _invading_ someone else's space and prefer asynchronous communication.
 My preference is always a face to face conversation, but I must say that I am more hesitant to give you a call and I rather send you a text message or even an email before calling you.

 I am also very critical and ask a lot of questions.
 Some people feel challenged because of that and it is not my intention at all.
-Please, if you felt that way, share it to me.
+Please, if you felt that way, share it with me.

 #### Responsiveness

-If you have a request, you probably are inside my personal backlog, so I will _always_ come back to you.
+If you have a request, you probably are inside my backlog, so I will _always_ come back to you.
 Also, unless I can fulfill your request in a timely fashion, I will give you a sense of when it will be done.
-This is really nice, but I also expect this from my colleagues.
+This is nice, but I also expect this from my colleagues.

-Finally, in order to reach out to me, you can send me a message in Slack (I have it in my phone), in WhatsApp or give me a call.
+Finally, to reach out to me, you can send me a message in Slack (I have it on my phone), in WhatsApp or give me a call.

 **Please**, don't share the _too busy_ argument with me.